 - A timebox is a defined period of time during which a story or task must be accomplished.
 Timeboxes are commonly used in agile software development to manage software development risk.
 Development teams are repeatedly tasked with producing a releasable improvement to software, timeboxed to a specific number of weeks.

 - Velocity is the number of story points used as a guide for planning the next iteration of a development project.
 Velocity is based on measurements taken during previous iteration cycles.
 Velocity is calculated by averaging the original point estimates of the stories that were successfully delivered in the previous 3-5 iterations.

 Here are links to some other examples of Agile glossaries:

 Looking for guidance in your Agile Transformation?
 For nearly 3 decades, our experienced coaches have mentored clients in their digital transformations.

 Written by Ed Barber

 Ed is a Trainer, Coach, Mentor, and Agile Transformation Leader with over 40 years of IT experience.
-He performed many roles, from Developer/Tester to Project Manager on projects of all sizes in telecom for 18 years.
-He has been involved in Agile Transformations at multiple companies in retail, telecom, finance, insurance, and oil/gas domains for over 20 years as a consultant.
+He has performed many roles, from Developer/Tester to Project Manager on projects of all sizes in telecom and has been involved in Agile Transformations at multiple companies in retail, telecom, finance, insurance, and oil/gas domains for over 20 years.
 Ed is team-focused and likes to facilitate discussions with the right people to resolve problems, applying his experience and the Agile/SAFe principles to discover a solution.
 Ed has been an SPC since 2012 and has helped launch many Agile Release Trains for various companies.